SamJohn04/SamJohn04/README.md

 *Developer | Writer | Chess Enthusiast*

-🌱 I’m currently learning Go
+🌱 I’m currently learning Go - [See where I'm at!](https://github.com/SamJohn04/go-archive)
 💬 Ask me about Frontend, Python, C, and the like
 📬 Reach me anytime at samuel.john.codes@gmail.com